LumoSQL/not-forking/doc/not-forking.md

 be provided as the cache hash (first column of the output of `--list-cache`) or as the URL (second column of the output of `--list-cache`)
-- `--local-mirror=DIR` specifies a directory to search for downloads; this currently only affects the `download` method (see below) but is specified as an option as it's dependent to the local system, not the configuration requesting the download; a file with the same base name as the requested download in `DIR` will be used if it exists and matches the expected checksum.
+- `--local-mirror=SPEC` specifies where to search for downloads; this will be used directly by the `download` method, but also avoids access to a VCS if the `SPEC` is formed correctly: it can contain `$C` to stand for the commit ID, `$V` to stand for the version number, and `$$` to stand for a simple dollar sign; if the result is an existing file it will be unpacked (as done by the `download` method) instead of requesting the sources from the VCS; if it is a directory, it will be considered as already unpacked and used directly.
 The option can be repeated to search more than one directory.
 - `--use-upstream-lock` and `--build-upstream-lock` are options to "lock" the correspondence between a version and a commit ID in the